-Terrified of his reaction, I awaited his response, head tilted to one side, expecting screaming, a blow.
-Instead of yelling or hitting me as he led me to the bedroom where he stripped me and threw me on the bed.
+Terrified of his reaction, I awaited his response, head tilted to one side, looked directly at him, ready to accept screaming, perhaps a blow.
+Instead of yelling or hitting me, he led me to the bedroom, stripped me and threw me on the bed.

 Author Notes: Infidelity starts to stress her marriage.